zicat/tributary/doc/developer_guide.md

 In the document [Tributary User Guide of Config Details](user_guide_config_detail.md), we have introduced 3 kinds of sink include kafka, hdfs, print.
 In this section, we introduce more details of kafka.

-We suggest reading [Tributary Design Guide](tributary_design_guide.md) first to know more about channel and sink concept.
+We suggest reading [Tributary Design Guide](tributary_design_guide.md) first to know the concept of channel and sink more.

 ### Sink kafka